-Consider first the standard technique of using of positionspecific units, sometimes called a slot-based representation (e.g., McClelland & Rumelhart, 1981).
-The first letter goes in the first slot, the second letter in the second slot, etc. Similarly for the output, the first phoneme goes in the first slot, and so on.
+Consider first the standard technique of using position-specific units, sometimes called a slot-based representation (e.g., McClelland & Rumelhart, 1981).
+The first letter goes in the first slot, the second letter in the second slot, and so forth.
+Similarly for the output, the first phoneme goes in the first slot, and so on.
 With enough slots, words up to any desired length can be represented.